Install machine runner 3 on Linux

 -

-Create a namespace for your organization’s self-hosted runners.
-Each organization can only create a single namespace.
+Create a namespace for your organization’s self-hosted runners if you do not already have one configured.
 We suggest using a lowercase representation of your CircleCI organization’s account name.
-If you already use orbs, this namespace should be the same namespace orbs use.

-Use the following command to create a namespace:
+Use the following command to create your CircleCI organization’s namespace:

-with your org namespace and desired resource class name, respectively.
-You may optionally add a description.Example:
+<namespace>and<resource-class>with your org namespace and desired resource class name, respectively.
+You can add a description but this is optional.Resource class names must follow specific naming conventions.

-The token cannot be retrieved again, so be sure to store it safely.
+The token is only displayed once, so be sure to store it safely.

 2. Install CircleCI runner